ReactPoland/React-Convention-Book/text/404_advanced_falcor.md

 ]
 ```

-so based on our array's example, the $refs will be looking as following:
+... so based on our array's example with mocked articles (ids 987654 & 123456), the $refs will be looking as following:
 ```
 [
   $ref([ articlesById,'987654' ]),